jchidley/mkdocs-material-test/docs/2024-05-05-Rust-General.md

 ## Additions From 18/1/25

+[Blessed.rs](https://blessed.rs/crates#section-common-subsection-general) "an unofficial guide to the rust ecosystem"

+[RustyLine](https://github.com/kkawakam/rustyline) is a "Readline implementation in Rust that is based on Antirez' Linenoise" see [Similar projects](https://github.com/kkawakam/rustyline?tab=readme-ov-file#similar-projects) for other readline.
+[noline](https://github.com/rustne-kretser/noline/tree/master) "is an IO-agnostic #[no_std] line editor providing robust line editing for any system.
+The core functiunality is IO-free, so it can be adapted to any system be it embedded, async, async embedded, WASM or IPoAC (IP over Avian Carriers)."

 As good an argument for rust, from a security point of view, as I've seen [The existential threat against C++ and where to go from here - Helge Penne - NDC TechTown 2024](https://www.youtube.com/watch?v=gG4BJ23BFBE) along with this one [Moving from C to Rust for embedded software development](https://www.youtube.com/watch?v=YXvebHRn8hs)